LINGUISTICS (LING)

 Transfer Credit: CSU; UC

-Origins and development of the English language, from its Germanic ancestors to present-day American English.
+Origins and development of the English language beginning with its Germanic ancestors then moving through the Old English period to present-day American and British English.
 No credit if taken after ENGL 011.
 Total of 54 hours lecture.

 Transfer Credit: CSU; UC